Triathlon at the 2024 Summer Paralympics – Women's PTS4

-The Paratriathlon at the 2024 Summer Paralympics – Women's PTS4 event at the 2024 Paralympic Games took place at 12:40 CEST on 2 September 2024 at Pont Alexandre III, Paris.
+The Triathlon at the 2024 Summer Paralympics – Women's PTS4 event at the 2024 Paralympic Games took place at 12:40 CEST on 2 September 2024 at Pont Alexandre III, Paris.
 Fifteen athletes representing ten nations competed in this event, which also included PTS3 women athletes.

 Venue

-The paratriathlon course started and ended at the Pont Alexandre III bridge near Seine River.
+The triathlon course started and ended at the Pont Alexandre III bridge near Seine River.
 The race covered a sprint distance and included a 750-meter swim in the Seine, a 20 km para cycling at Champs-Élysées, Avenue Montaigne, crossing the Seine by the Pont des Invalides and reaching Quai d'Orsay.
 The final leg was 5 km run that concluded back at the Pont Alexandre III bridge.

 Results

 World Triathlon confirmed the final entry list for the event in August 2024.